reduxjs/redux-toolkit/docs/usage/usage-guide.md

 })
 ```

+As with the hand-written version, this doesn't handle adding additional entries into the state, or updating them later - it's just loading in everything that was received.

 #### Normalizing with `createEntityAdapter`

-`createEntityAdapter` provides a standardized way to store your data in a slice by taking a collection and putting it into the shape of `{ ids: [], entities: {} }`.
-Along with this predefined state shape, it generates a set of `reducer functions` and `selectors` that know how to work with the data.
+Redux Toolkit's `createEntityAdapter` API provides a standardized way to store your data in a slice by taking a collection and putting it into the shape of `{ ids: [], entities: {} }`.
+Along with this predefined state shape, it generates a set of reducer functions and selectors that know how to work with the data.

 ```js
 import {